adidottxt/re.are.na/README.md

 # 🔁 re.are.na
-A web app that serves up three blocks picked at random from your Are.na profile, enabling spaced repetition for Are.na blocks.
+A web app that enables spaced repetition for Are.na blocks -- serving up three random blocks from your profile.

 ### How to install